Ianpig/github-repo-search/README.md

 ```

 `startPoint`
-First, i use scrollTop (scrollRange) division unitHeight.
-It need remove decimal,because i just want to get start index.
+First, i use scrollTop (scrollRange) to division `unitHeight`.
+It needs to remove decimal because i just want to get start index.

-And reduce `hiddenCount` to get before visual DOM index.
-Improve user experience.
+ I minus `hiddenCount` in oder to get hidden DOM index which improves user experience.
-Math.max avoid negative number when start index less than `hiddenCount`.
+Math.max will avoid negative number when start index less than `hiddenCount`.

 `hiddenCount`
-It use for defined hidden DOM counts.
+It is defined hidden DOM count.

 `containerHeight`
-It's a reference dom element from parent scroll container.
+It's a reference DOM element from parent scroll container.

 `renderCounts`
-Use container height to calculate item count in view.
+I use container height to be divided by `unitHeight` makes item's count in view.
-And use Math.ceil to carry negative number.
-Avoid less render count could not show item.
+Then use Math.ceil to carry decimal to avoid less count of render which can not show item.

-`hiddenCount * 2` to add before and after in view count.
+The reason why `hiddenCount * 2` is to increase hidden count above and below the in view count.